 The Company is subject to U.S. federal income taxes and income taxes of various state tax jurisdictions.
 As the Company's net operating losses have yet to be utilized, all previous tax years remain open to examination by Federal authorities and other jurisdictions in which the Company currently operates or has operated in the past.
-The Company had no unrecognized tax benefits as of June 30, 2018 and December 31, 2017 and does not anticipate any material amount of unrecognized tax benefits within the next 12 months.
+The Company had no unrecognized tax benefits as of September 30, 2018 and December 31, 2017 and does not anticipate any material amount of unrecognized tax benefits within the next 12 months.

-The Company accounts for uncertainties in income tax law under a comprehensive model for the financial statement recognition, measurement, presentation and disclosure of uncertaint tax positions taken or expected to be taken in income tax returns as prescribed by GAAP.
+The Company accounts for uncertainties in income tax law under a comprehensive model for the financial statement recognition, measurement, presentation and disclosure of uncertain tax positions taken or expected to be taken in income tax returns as prescribed by GAAP.
 The tax effects of a position are recognized only if it is "more-likely-than-not" to be sustained by the taxing authority as of the reporting date.
 If the tax position is not considered "more-likely-than-not" to be sustained, then no benefits of the position are recognized.
-As of June 30, 2018, the Company had not recorded any liability for uncertain tax positions.
+As of September 30, 2018, the Company had not recorded any liability for uncertain tax positions.
 In subsequent periods, any interest and penalties related to uncertain tax positions will be recognized as a component of income tax expense.

 On December 22, 2017, the Tax Reform Act was signed into law.
-The Tax Reform Act, effective for tax years beginning on or after January 1, 2018, except for certain provisions, resulted in significant changes to existing United States tax law, including various provisions that are expected to impact the Company.
-Among other provisions, the Tax Reform Act reduces the federal corporate tax rate from 35% to 21% effective January 1, 2018, allows for the acceleration of expensing for certain business assets, requires companies to pay a one-time transition tax on certain unremitted earnings of foreign subsidiaries, and eliminates U.S. federal income tax on dividends from foreign subsidiaries.
+The Tax Reform Act is effective for tax years beginning on or after January 1, 2018, except for certain provisions, and resulted in significant changes to existing United States tax law, including various provisions that are expected to impact the Company.
+Among other provisions, the Tax Reform Act reduced the federal corporate tax rate from 35% to 21% effective January 1, 2018.
+The Company is continuing to analyze the provisions of the Tax Reform Law to assess its impact on the Company's consolidated financial statements.